Liability & Legal Help For Unsecured Load Crashes

 Semi-trucks or delivery trucks with unsecured items falling from vehicles onto the roadway are responsible for collisions and blocked roadways that slow the flow of traffic for everyone.
 These collisions happen more often than one would think, and can leave innocent victims with serious and life-threatening injuries.

 The driver of a motor vehicle is always responsible for making sure that the vehicle is safe to travel down the road and any items being hauled are secure.
 Never assume that an item will stay put just because of weight.
 Large items like furniture can escape in the road if not properly secured.
 If something escapes from a vehicle or trailer and causes property damage, the driver is subject to misdemeanor charges.
 If something falls out and causes bodily injury, the driver is subject to gross misdemeanor charges, which could result in a $5,000 fine or one year in jail.
 And the driver may be required to pay civil damages as well.

 Free Consultation With An Experienced Accident Lawyer

-The award-winning personal injury lawyers at Davis Law Group have helped accident victims across Washington state get the compensation they deserve after an accident for more than 25 years.
+Davis Law Group's team of personal injury lawyers have helped accident victims across Washington state get the compensation they deserve after an accident for more than 25 years.
 Proper investigation and collection of evidence is crucial in debris accident cases, and hiring the right attorney can ensure you get fair compensation for your damages.